MicrosoftEdge/MSEdgeExplainers/EditContext/security-privacy.md

 ## 2.8.
 What data does this specification expose to an origin?
 Please also document what data is identical to data exposed by other features, in the same or different contexts.

 EditContext exposes text that has been typed by the user.
-This data is not exposed to another origin nor does it allow to access data from other origins.
+This data is not exposed to another origin nor does it allow accessing data from other origins.

 ## 2.9.
 Does this specification enable new script execution/loading mechanisms?